Soylonestar/Freezer-Test-Code-Board-2.2/README.md

 6/12/2024 <br />
 So I changed the resistor values, their approximated values are 2682 ohms and 998 ohms.
 Which is close.
 After installing and recalculating constant again, we still have the same problem.
 But it's closer than before.
 Almost 90% of the time, within 0.1V. <br/>
 Update: <br/>
+Raised the voltage to 12.7V, btw.
 After messing around with Timer Values, delays, and prescalar selections, etc., we still have the same problem.
 Even hooked up a battery to it, same problem.
 Here is a helpful link: <br/>
 [ADC Atmega Helpful Link](https://www.tspi.at/2021/07/15/atmegaavradc.html)